MichaelSetyawan/TF_certification/README.md

 ## Log
 - February 28, 2021 :muscle: Start of this project & GitHub repo
+- March 04, 2021: Finished with TF Fundamentals
-- March 05, 2021 (*Goal*) Finish with TF Fundamentals & TF Regression
+- March 06, 2021 :dart: Finished with TF Regression